-Defined in screen space (V), the lens can be used directly to specify a set of pixels on the display.
-Yet, in principle the selection can be any information that is available along the visualization pipeline.
-For example, the fish-eye distortion lens from the introduction (see Figure 2(c)) performs the selection on dot positions.
-In order to do so, the lens needs to be inversely projected from the screen space (V) to the model space (VA), in which the geometry and graphical properties of the visualization are defined.
+For example, the fish-eye distortion lens from the introduction (see Figure 2(c)) performs the selection on dot positions at VA.
+To this end, the lens is back-projected from the screen space (V) to the model space (VA), in which the geometry and graphical properties of the visualization are defined.
 Further inverse projection to the data space (DT or DS) enables selection at the level of data entities or data values.
 For example, with the ChronoLenses [ZCPB11] from Figure 5(a), the user basically selects an interval on a time scale.
-The Local Edge Lens [TAvHS06] from Figure 7(a) (see two pages ahead) selects a subset of graph edges that pass through the lens and actually do connect to a graph node within the lens.
+The Local Edge Lens [TAvHS06] from Figure 7(a) selects data entities, more specifically, the graph edges that are connected to nodes that are located in the lens.
+To drive the selection of the content to be affected by a lens it makes sense to assign unique identifiers to data items and maintain them throughout the visualization process.
+For large data it can be helpful to utilize half-spaces [TFS08] and efficient spatial data structures [Sam06].